ucsb-seclab/greed/README.md

     * `Memory`: symbolic modulo 2^256 store
     * `Registers`: symbolic modulo 2^256 store

-### Academia
+### 🎓 Academia

-If you use greed as part of a scientific publication 🎓, we would appreciate a citation using these two Bibtex entries:
+If you use greed as part of a scientific publication, we would appreciate a citation using these two Bibtex entries:

 ```
 @inproceedings{gritti2023confusum,